ACquantclub/Pairs-Trading-of-Stocks-and-Portfolios/README.md

 - Risk Analysis through Value at Risk (VaR) and Expected Shortfall (ES)
 - Fitting Copulas to model join distribution of returns **[_Spoiler:_ T-Copula was the best fit by a large margin because it was able to capture tail dependencies better than Gumbel Copula]**

+Base packages needed in order to execute the logic in this repository are listed with respective versions in `requirements.txt`.